andrewluetgers/mr-hiccup/README.md

 	]);

 	<ul><li>first item</li><li></li><li>third item</li><li></li><li>fifth item</li></ul>

+This can become dangerous though!
+How do you determine the difference between a sibling span and the innerText "span"?

+	_.dom("span", "span");

+	<span></span><span></span>

+There is an added syntax to force the following string to be escaped and treated as innerText, it is the use of two leading commas instead of one.

+Escape strings with ,,

+	_.dom(["span",, "span"]);

+	<span>span</span>

+Note that you cannot use this convention when passing instructions as indivudual arguments to _.dom, they need to be wrapped in an array.

 To facilitate storing these dom structures in variables and then passing them into the _.dom function you can wrap everything in an array and pass that one item into the function.
 These will produce equivalent output.